Skip to content

-Rotterdam is one of the most important Dutch cities.
+Rotterdam is one of the most important cities in the Netherlands.
 It is considered the second-largest city in the country.
 It has been described as a city with multiple faces, so everyone who visits it returns to it again and discovers it differently.

-The city of Rotterdam is on both banks of the Nieuwe Maas River in the southern part of the Rhine Island and lies on the delta of the North Sea.
-The North Sea is formed by combining three rivers: the Moise, the Rhine, and the Scheldt.
+Rotterdam is on both banks of the Nieuwe Maas River in the southern part of the Rhine Island and lies on the delta of the North Sea.
+The North Sea combines three rivers: the Moise, the Rhine, and the Scheldt.

 Rotterdam